Corporations Saving Trees

 Are invasive vines the only non-native threat to our natural areas?

-The invasive vines are the most obvious tree-killer but not the only ones.
-Invasive trees such as Callery Pear, Tree-of-Heaven and Autumn Olive displace the native saplings and have taken over huge swathes of land.
-Invasive shrubs such as Mutlflora Rose and Bush Honeysuckle also crowd out the natives saplings and make our woodlands impassable.
+The invasive vines are the most obvious tree-killers but not the only ones.
+Invasive trees such as Callery Pear, Tree-of-Heaven and Autumn Olive displace the native trees and have taken over huge swathes of land.
+Invasive shrubs such as Mutlflora Rose and Bush Honeysuckle also crowd out the native saplings and make our woodlands impassable.
 At the ground level, Lesser Celandine and numerous other invasives smother the wildflowers

 Porcelain Berry smothering trees in Lewinsville Park